irmen/Pyro4/docs/source/nameserver.rst

 a name server (and its location), and it also printed the URI that clients can use to access it directly.

+The nameserver uses a fast but volatile in-memory database by default.
+With a command line argument you can select a persistent storage mechanism (see below).
+If you're using that, your registrations will not be lost when the nameserver stops/restarts.
+The server will print the number of existing registrations at startup time if it discovers any.

 .. note::
     Pyro by default binds its servers on localhost which means you cannot reach them from another machine on the network.
 This behavior also applies to the name server.